 Against the background of the Covid-19 pandemic, forest fires, and increasing evidence of continued dramatic species loss, the importance of biodiversity has never been so clear.
 Biodiversity is vital for human health and livelihoods.
 Living organisms – plants, animals, and microorganisms – interact to form complex, interconnected webs of habitats and ecosystems, which in turn supply a wide variety of contributions to people and all life on earth.

-The Textile Exchange Corporate Fiber and Materials Benchmark (CFMB) Program is launching a new tool to help the textile industry take urgent action on biodiversity.
-The Biodiversity Benchmark will enable companies to understand their impacts and dependencies on nature in their materials sourcing strategies, chart a pathway to delivering positive biodiversity outcomes, and benchmark their progress.
-Outcomes and learnings can then be channeled back into the community to support further improvements.
+The Textile Exchange Corporate Fiber and Materials Benchmark (CFMB) Program has made it easier than ever for companies to evaluate their action on biodiversity.
+The Biodiversity Benchmark, piloted in 2021, has now been integrated into the MCI survey and annual cycle as an optional Impact Module.
+The Biodiversity Benchmark enables companies to understand their impacts and dependencies on nature in their materials sourcing strategies, chart a pathway to delivering positive biodiversity outcomes, and benchmark their progress.
+Outcomes and learnings can then be channeled back into the benchmarking community to support further improvements.

 The Biodiversity Benchmark Framework

 We welcome all companies to join us on this important learning journey: from suppliers to retailers, large and small, experienced or just beginning.
 Together, let’s navigate the landscape ahead.
 All participants receive a confidential feedback report and opportunity to exchange ideas, innovations, and emerging best practices.

 You can register for the upcoming benchmarking cycle.
 When in “Benchmark Options” you will have the option to select “Biodiversity” as an Impact Module.

 There is the option for companies to take part in the Biodiversity Benchmark without completing the full MCI survey.